Proxy Mode

 })

-// All requests automatically scanned!
+// All requests automatically scanned with default allow_with_warning behavior

 const response = await openai.chat.completions.create({